DigitalPhonetics/IMS-Toucan/README.md

 is [dvector](https://github.com/yistLin/dvector), because it is incredibly easy to use and freely available.
 In the current version of the toolkit it is included by default and should require no further action.

-And finally you need to have espeak installed on your system, because it is used as backend for the phonemizer.
+And finally you need to have espeak-ng installed on your system, because it is used as backend for the phonemizer.
 If you replace the phonemizer, you don't need it.
 On most Linux environments it will be installed already, and if it is not, and you have the sufficient rights, you can install it by simply running

 ```
 apt-get install espeak-ng